 MASS '14 GEARING UP FOR 2nd ANNUAL MUST-ATTEND EVENT

 by wade on October 6, 2014

 Now in its second year, the Maritime & Arctic Security & Safety Conference (MASS) has already gained a reputation as a must-attend event.
 At MASS'14, October 28 - 30, at the Delta Hotel and Conference Centre, St. John's NL, delegates will network and gain a wide perspective on challenges, opportunities and policies related to the Arctic and North Atlantic maritime environments.
 Read more.

-CHINA STRENGTHENING ITS ARCTIC PLAY
+CHINA STRENGTHENING ITS GRIP ON THE ARCTIC

 by wade on July 21, 2014

 China does not loan out its pandas to just anyone, so a deal in April for two of the bears to head to Copenhagen zoo raised some eyebrows in Scandinavia.
 Some commentators suggested that this was all about the Arctic and especially about Greenland, which Denmark partly administers, and its mineral resources.